-As the foundation of the Zhihu model is a content equilibrium between what our content creators contribute and what our users consume, our content operations rely on our overall comprehension of content through our "fulfillness" approach and the understanding of content creators leveraging TopicRank algorithms.
-We strive to understand why the "fulfilling content" is fulfilling through our evolving and developing technological capabilities so that we can maintain and further enhance the fulfillness of the Zhihu content.
-We believe that this "fulfillness" approach, combined with our TopicRank algorithms, could deepen our comprehension of the Zhihu content, which fuels all aspects of our business.
+The Zhihu model is based on a content equilibrium between what our content creators contribute and what our users consume.
+Our content operations rely on our overall comprehension of content through our "fulfilling-ness" approach and our understanding of content creators, informed by our TopicRank algorithms.
+Leveraging our evolving and growing technological capabilities, we strive to maintain and enhance the fulfilling-ness and credibility of our content.
+We believe that our unique content operating approach this "fulfilling-ness" approach, combined with our TopicRank algorithms, holistically deepens our comprehension of the Zhihu content, which fuels all aspects of our business.

 We continually iterate TopicRank algorithms over time to enhance our understanding of content creators to help us comprehend our content ecosystem.
-As content creators continue to contribute content on Zhihu, our TopicRank algorithms continually assess content through the understanding of content creators based on their contributions and engagements as well as other users' engagements with their contributions.
-A content creator can be perceived as an expert by our TopicRank algorithms in a field, large or small, and generally receives more weight in that field for future assessment.
-The content quality is not merely determined by the popularity or the number of upvotes of the contents.
-The TopicRank algorithms assess the quality of content based on all relevant information available to Zhihu, and regularly updates such assessment.
-The high-quality content portfolio and accumulated user engagement data optimize TopicRank through iterations.
-These continuing iterations create a virtuous cycle to enhance the quality of Zhihu content through our continually refined understanding of content creators, which contributes to the effective creation, distribution, and consumption of content on Zhihu.
+As content creators continue to contribute content on Zhihu, our TopicRank algorithms continually assess content through the understanding of content creators based on their contributions and engagements, as well as other users' engagements with their contributions.
+A content creator perceived as an expert by our TopicRank algorithms in a field, whether major or minor, typically carries more weight in that field for future assessments.
+Content quality is not merely determined by the content's popularity or number of upvotes.
+Our TopicRank algorithms assess the quality of content based on all relevant information available to Zhihu and regularly update such assessments.
+Our high-quality content portfolio and accumulated user engagement data optimize TopicRank's effectiveness.
+These continuing iterations create a virtuous cycle, enhancing the quality of Zhihu's content through our continually refined understanding of content creators and contributing to effective content creation, distribution, and consumption on Zhihu.